davevs/dvxte/README.md

 ![](assets/itruns.jpg)

-## Damn Vulnerable Xebia Training Environment
+## Damn Vulnerable eXtensive Training Environment
 DVXTE is a docker container with several vulnerable applications.
 By using a docker container it's easy to setup and can easily be reset to it's starting point.